JPedro2/Cloud-Native-Demo/README.md

     ```

 3.  **Deploy the Cluster Agent:**
-    Before running the _AppD cluster-agent_ manifest you need to first rename the `cluster-agent.yaml.tplt` file to `cluster-agent.yaml` and then update it with your _AppDynamics Controller_ details.
+    Before running the _AppDynamics cluster-agent_ manifest you need to first rename the `cluster-agent.yaml.tplt` file to `cluster-agent.yaml` and then update it with your _AppDynamics Controller_ details.
 Check here [if you want more information on how to configure the cluster-agent yaml file](https://docs.appdynamics.com/display/PRO45/Configure+the+Cluster+Agent).
     * `appName` in _line 8_ - Name of the cluster that displays in the AppDynamics Controller UI as your cluster name.
     * `controllerUrl` in _line 9_ - Full AppDynamics Controller URL.
     * `account` in _line 10_ - AppDynamics account name.
     * `defaultAppName` in _line 28_ - Application name used by the agent to report to the Controller.

-    In this particular demo we are using the _AppD cluster-agent_ ability to [auto-instrument applications](https://docs.appdynamics.com/display/PRO21/Enable+Auto-Instrumentation+of+Supported+Applications).
+    In this particular demo we are using the _AppDynamics cluster-agent_ ability to [auto-instrument applications](https://docs.appdynamics.com/display/PRO21/Enable+Auto-Instrumentation+of+Supported+Applications).
 Since this feature only supports applications written in _.NET_, _JAVA_ and _Node.js_, this only applies to the _paymentservice_ & _currencyservice_ microservices.
 This feature is implemented in your `cluster-agent.yaml` manifest from line 25 onwards.
 You can comment or delete those lines if you don't want the _auto-instrument_ feature turned on.

     ```sh
     kubectl create -f AppD-Cluster-Agent-20.10/cluster-agent.yaml